🚨 Mission 06: Create a custom agent using natural language with AI and grounding it with your data

 - Understanding what custom agents are and how they differ from pre-built templates

-- Creating agents using natural language prompts and conversational design with Copilot
+- Creating agents using natural language prompts with AI

 - Grounding agents with enterprise knowledge sources including SharePoint, documents, and websites